villares/rabiscopad/README.md

 ### How to contribute?

   [TODO: We need better instructions]
-  - Start by opening a conversation in an issue, after some talk, we probably love to have your PRs too!
+  - Start by opening a conversation in an issue, after some talk, we will probably love to have your PRs too!

 ---